Necas209/Advent-of-Code-2024/README.md

 Source code for the [2024 edition of Advent of Code](https://adventofcode.com/2024).

 The solutions are written in C# 13 (.NET 9).
-To run a solution for a specific day, navigate to the corresponding directory and run the following command (where `XX` is the day number):
+To run a solution for a specific day, navigate to the repository's root and run the following command (where `XX` is the day number):

 ```bash
 cd src/DayXX && dotnet run && cd -